vishvAsa/AgamaH/AryaH/hinduism/AchAraH/kriyAH/angAni/dravyam/articles/shrIchUrNam-kunkumam-lead.md

 title = "shrIchUrNam-kunkumam-lead"
 +++

-Source: VB (a familiar friend), 2016.
+Source: Vijay B (a familiar friend), 2016.
 Location: Santa Clara CA and India.

 My son had lead poison from yellow-srichUrNam that was store bought (sent from India).